 Like many young school shooters (see School Shooters: Understanding High School, College, and Adult Perpetrators), Pierson had role models for violence.
 After the attack, police found a book about the Columbine High School attack in Pierson's bedroom.
-110 In addition, Pierson's computer revealed that he had searched for websites about the massacres at Columbine and Sandy Hook Elementary School; he also had photographs of these two attacks on his computer.111
+110 In addition, Pierson's computer revealed that he had searched for websites about the massacres at Columbine and Sandy Hook Elementary School; he also had photographs of these two attacks on his computer.
+111

 Pierson's journal echoed the words of Eric Harris.
 For example, Harris wrote, "I'm full of hate and I love it."
-112 Pierson wrote, "I am filled with hate, I love it."
-113 Similarly, Harris said, "It's a weird feeling knowing you're going to be dead in two and a half weeks."114 Pierson wrote, "It's weird going through life knowing that in 19 days, I'm going to be dead."115 Also, Harris and Klebold referred to their attack as "NBK," which was the abbreviation for one of their favorite films, Natural Born Killers.
-Like Harris and Klebold, Pierson used the abbreviation "NBK"116 and he listed the film as one that he liked.117 In another possible imitation, Pierson wrote "км грм" on a test at school when he got a disappointing grade (this may have been meant as an indirect threat to the teacher; the abbreviation is generally translated as "no mercy/pity for the majority"); км грм was one of Harris's favorite music groups.
+Pierson wrote, "I am filled with hate, I love it."
+Similarly, Harris said, "It's a weird feeling knowing you're going to be dead in two and a half weeks."
+Pierson wrote, "It's weird going through life knowing that in 19 days, I'm going to be dead."
+Also, Harris and Klebold referred to their attack as "NBK," which was the abbreviation for one of their favorite films, Natural Born Killers.
+Like Harris and Klebold, Pierson used the abbreviation "NBK" and he listed the film as one that he liked.
+In another possible imitation, Pierson wrote "KMFDM" on a test at school when he got a disappointing grade; KMFDM was one of Harris's favorite music groups.
+(This may have been meant as an indirect threat to the teacher; the band's name abbreviates a German expression generally translated as "no mercy/pity for the majority.")

 Prior to going on his rampage, Pierson went bowling.
-This may have been done in imitation of Eric Harris and Dylan Klebold, who allegedly went bowling the morning of their attack.
+119 This may have been done in imitation of Eric Harris and Dylan Klebold, who allegedly went bowling the morning of their attack.
 Though this turned out to be false, the idea became widespread, and inspired the title of the film Bowling for Columbine.

 Pierson also appears to have found inspiration in historical figures.
 He wrote on his arm "Alea Iacta Est," which is Latin for "the die is cast" and is attributed to Julius Caesar.
-Pierson may have known that Marc Lépine, the École Polytechnique school shooter, included the same Latin phrase in his suicide note,120 though there is no evidence that he knew of this.
+Pierson may have known that Marc Lépine, the École Polytechnique school shooter, included the same Latin phrase in his suicide note, 120 though there is no evidence that he knew of this.

-Another historical reference is found in his name for his attack: Saguntum 88.
+Another historical reference is found in his name for his attack: Saguntum88.
 Saguntum was the site of a siege in 219 BCE; Hannibal reportedly had every adult in the town put to death.
 The significance of "88" to Pierson is uncertain.
-Because h is the eighth letter of the alphabet, the number "88" is sometimes used to mean "Heil Hitler."
-121 Pierson reportedly was interested in Hitler and the Nazis and had a swastika as his computer's screensaver.
-122 He also reportedly made bigoted comments.
+Because h is the eighth letter of the alphabet, the number 88 is sometimes used to mean "Heil Hitler."
+Pierson reportedly was interested in Hitler and the Nazis and had a swastika as his computer's screensaver.
+He also reportedly made bigoted comments.
 As noted above, he expressed anti-Catholic sentiment.
-He also was said to have been racist, commenting that he hated blacks.
-123

-He also wrote the comment in his school planner, "Jim Crow was mah nigga."124 His racist comments included the use of the "n-word."125
+He also was said to have been racist, commenting that he hated Blacks.
+He also wrote the comment in his school planner, "Jim Crow was mah nigga."
+His racist comments included the use of the "n-word."
+125 day, 13 December 2013.
+This was the closest he could get to the anniversary of Sandy Hook because 14 December was a Saturday and the school would have been closed.

 Pierson had The Anarchist's Cookbook and talked about this to multiple peers.
-This is apparently where he learned how to make the Molotov cocktails that he used in his attack.
+This is apparently how he learned how to make the Molotov cocktails that he used in his attack.
 He may have discovered this book on his own, or perhaps he was again copying Eric Harris, who also read the book and made explosives.